Meat processor cuts deal with ABC in 'pink slime' defamation case

 "Although we have concluded that continued litigation of this case is not in the company's interests, we remain committed to the vigorous pursuit of truth and the consumer's right to know about the products they purchase."

+"If inaccurate information is being put out there by a news organization, particularly one with a powerful reach, it can cause tremendous damage," he said.
+"There are real consequences to that for real people."

+Attorneys for ABC countered in opening arguments that the term was commonly used before ABC's reports and said that BPI's business was already suffering.

-(Reporting by Timothy Mclaughlin in Chicago; Editing by Chizu Nomiyama and Jeffrey Benkoe)
+(Reporting by Timothy Mclaughlin in Chicago; Additional reporting by Jonathan Stempel in New York; Editing by Noeleen Walder and Phil Berlowitz)